PTT Exploration and Production Public : The postponement of the Annual General Meeting of Shareholders for the year 2020 and approval of the interim dividend payment | MarketScreener

 -

 To postpone the Annual General Meeting of Shareholders for the year 2020 and cancel all the agenda items of the AGM as specified in the resolution of the Meeting of Board of Directors held on 30 January 2020.
 Such postponement will not cause any significant effect to the Company's business operation.
-Moreover, the Board of Directors will consider the new date and agenda for 2020 AGM at the appropriate time when the situation has been resolved, which the Company will then inform the shareholders accordingly.
+In case that the AGM cannot be held within two months from the Record Date for the right to attend the AGM, which was set on 14 February 2020, the Board of Directors will consider the new AGM date, agenda items, and Record Date for the right to attend the AGM at the appropriate time when the situation has been resolved.
+The Company will then inform the shareholders accordingly.

 -